Lustleigh May Day: History

+The 1939 May Day was postponed by a week, due to an outbreak of sickness at the village school.

 The event was originally held on the second Thursday, being during the week to allow the school children of the village school to take part.
 From at least the 1950s, the event was moved to a Saturday.

-The 1959 May Queen, Christine Moore, fell from the rock following her crowning.
+The 1959 May Queen, Christine Moore, fell from the rock following her crowning, but was ultimately unhurt.

 There is also a long tradition of morris dancing accompanying the event.

 In 2020, during the COVID-19 pandemic, the in-person event had to be cancelled, and a virtual May Day was held.
 The May Queen was crowned in person along with the 2021 and 2022 queens during the 2022 event.

 May day rock and throne

+Since the 1905 revival, part of the Lustleigh celebration is the carving of the name of the May Queen on to a granite boulder.
+Two rocks have been used for this purpose, the original one on private land (then owned by Cecil Torr) on the hillside above the village, and latterly in the 'Town Orchard' in the village centre.